al1brn/geonodes/docs/4d/index.md

             return V4(self.V + other.V, self.w + other.w)
 ```

-The `V4` class also implements initialization, outputing function to ease its us.
+The `V4` class also implements initialization and outputing functions to ease its use.
-For instance, the `Position`constructor load the position and the "w" named attribute.
+For instance, the `Position`constructor loads the position and the "w" named attribute.
 If can read these information directly from the geometry or sample it:

 ``` python